-- New/Revised Subprograms An agency approver can add new or revise existing subprograms in BARS using the Agency Administration - COA Maintenance - Maintain Sub-Program module.
-When complete, the user should e-mail dlbudgethelp\dbm@maryland.gov and copy the OBA analyst with the BARS item # so that the item can be approved and released.
+- 1. New/Revised Subprograms An agency approver can add new or revise existing subprograms in BARS using the Agency Administration COA Maintenance Maintain Sub-Program module.
+When complete, the user should e-mail dlbudgethelp\dbm@maryland.gov and CC the OBA analyst with the BARS item# so that the item can be approved and released.
 Agencies must include a subprogram description with each subprogram that is created, at least a sentence long (preferably longer) explaining to DBM and DLS readers the purpose and work of that subprogram.
 Make sure to include in the email an explanation of the reason for the changes.
-The Budget Processing Team (BPT) will reply by email when updated and approved in BARS. - 2.
-New/Revised Agency Subobjects An agency approver can edit agency subobjects options in BARS using the Agency Administration COA Maintenance Maintain Agency Subobject module.
-When complete, the user should e-mail dlbudgethelp\dbm@maryland.gov and copy the OBA analyst with the BARS item # so that the item can be approved and released.
+The Technical Data and Systems Team (TDS) will reply by email when updated and approved in BARS. - 2.
+New/Revised Agency Subobjects An agency approver can edit agency subobjects options in BARS using the Agency Administration COA Maintenance Maintain Agency Sub-object module.
+An agency subobject must be unique to only one comptroller subobject.
+When complete, the user should e-mail dlbudgethelp\dbm@maryland.gov and CC the OBA analyst with the BARS item # so that the item can be approved and released.
 Make sure to include in the email an explanation of the reason for the changes.
-The BPT will reply by email when updated and approved in BARS. - 3.
-New/Revised Units and Programs (OBA Only in BARS) Agencies can submit requests via email for COA changes to units or programs (name or description changes and creation of new COA components as part of a reorganization.)
+The TDS team will reply by email when updated and approved in BARS. - 3.
+New/Revised Units and Programs (OBA Only in BARS) Agencies can submit requests via email for COA changes to units or programs (name or description changes and creation of new COA components as part of a reorganization).
 The agency should submit these updates via an Excel spreadsheet showing current and proposed COA detail (codes and full names as they would appear in the budget books) by e-mail to dlbudgethelp\dbm@maryland.gov and CC the OBA budget analyst.
 If it is a program that is added or revised, please also include a program description for the budget book.
 Make sure to include in the email an explanation of the reason for the changes.
-The BPT will reply by email when updated and approved in BARS.
+The TDS team will reply by email when updated and approved in BARS.